Kaltsoon/data-management-and-databases/slides/13-sql-access-control/sql-access-control.md

 # SQL access control

 - The learning objectives for this week are:
+  - Knowing what is the purpose of access control in the database security
   - Knowing what is _discretionary access control_
   - Knowing what is the DBMS access control hierarchy
   - Knowing how to manage users, roles and privileges in the SQL server